tanvirTheDev/MediSync-client/README.md

 # 🏥 MediSync Frontend (Client)

 > **Note:** This README is for the **frontend** (client) application only.
-The backend (API/server) has its own README located in the backend folder (`helthcare-server/HealthCare-Server/README.md`).
+The backend (API/server) has its own README located in the backend folder (`helthcare-server/MediSync-Server/README.md`).

 ---

-# 🏥 Healthcare Management Platform
+# 🏥 MediSync Management Platform

-A comprehensive healthcare management system built with Next.js 15, TypeScript, and Material-UI, featuring role-based access control, video consultations, appointment management, and payment integration.
+A comprehensive MediSync management system built with Next.js 15, TypeScript, and Material-UI, featuring role-based access control, video consultations, appointment management, and payment integration.

 ## 🚀 Live Demo